Minority Report (film): Plot

-In 2054, the federal government plans to nationally implement the Washington, D.C. prototype "Precrime" police program.
-Three clairvoyant humans ("precogs") receive psychic impressions of an impending homicide, and officers analyze their visions to determine the crime's location and apprehend the perpetrator before the crime occurs.
+In 2054, the federal government plans to nationally implement the Washington, D.C., prototype "Precrime" police program, which has been operating for six years.
+Three clairvoyant humans ("precogs") receive psychic impressions of an impending homicide, and officers analyze their visions to determine the location and apprehend the perpetrator before the crime can occur.
 Would-be killers are placed in an electrically induced coma and held in a panopticon-like prison facility.
-Although Precrime has eliminated nearly all premeditated murders during its six-year existence, spontaneous crimes of passion called "red ball" killings (which give police an hour or less to stop the murder) still occur.
+Although Precrime has eliminated nearly all premeditated murders during its six-year existence, spontaneous crimes of passion called "red ball" killings still occur, giving the police only a short time to act.

-Commanding officer John Anderton joined the Precrime program after his son, Sean, was kidnapped and never found.
-He is depressed, addicted to a drug called "neuroin", and his wife Lara has left him.
-As Department of Justice agent Danny Witwer audits the Precrime operation, suspicious of flaws within the program, Agatha the female Precog grabs Anderton and mentions a phrase: "Can You See?"
-Anderton sees footage of a woman's murder; suspicious, he goes to the warden of the prison facility to learn more about the woman, who went missing after the attempt on her life was foiled.
-However, the information he seeks is missing.
-Soon afterward, the precogs predict that in 36 hours, Anderton will commit a premeditated murder of Leo Crow, a man whom Anderton does not recognize and has never met.
-Anderton flees, prompting a manhunt led by Witwer.
+Precrime chief John Anderton joined the program after his six-year-old son Sean was abducted and never found.
+He suffers from depression and addiction to a drug called neuroin, and his wife Lara has left him.
+Department of Justice agent Danny Witwer audits the Precrime operation, intent on uncovering any flaws.
+Agatha, one of the precogs, experiences a flashback to a woman's drowning as Anderton watches.
+Curious, he learns from the prison warden that the intended victim, Anne Lively, went missing shortly after her murder was prevented; however, he also discovers that Agatha's vision of the crime is not on file.
+Soon afterward, the precogs predict that Anderton will kill a man named Leo Crow, whom he has never met.
+Anderton flees, prompting Witwer to begin a manhunt.

-Anderton visits the Precrime founder, Dr. Iris Hineman, and learns that one precog occasionally sees a different future vision from the others, known as a "minority report".
-These discrepancies are purged from the record as group precognition agreement is the foundation of the Precrime bylaws.
-However, the precogs retain their memories.
-Anderton also discovers that early neuroin users were predisposed to having mentally disabled children; many had precognitive abilities and were tested—often fatally—and three of them form the core of Precrime.